-It was obvious that the giants won’t miss an opportunity to capture the growing Indonesian market, but as it goes with giants, they’re not the fastest creatures.
-In the beginning of 2019, bussr set itself on a mission to beat the largest players like Uber, Go-Jek and Grab and conquer the market before them.
+It was obvious that the giants would not miss an opportunity to capture the growing Indonesian market, but as it goes with giants, they’re not the fastest creatures.
+In the beginning of 2019, bussr set itself a mission to beat the largest players like Uber, Go-Jek and Grab and conquer the market before them.
 With limited resources and time, an Indonesian bus-hailing startup needed to develop, test and release their product in the shortest time possible.

 Google Assets Tracking meets AdminBro

 From the very beginning, it was clear to us that the selected technologies needed to withstand the load of a large number of concurrent users in order to offer a reliable user experience.